-If satisfaction cannot be obtained, the student has the right to appeal to the Dean of the College of Graduate and Professional Studies.
+If satisfaction cannot be obtained, the student has the right to appeal to the Dean of the respective college or school.
 The appeal must be made by the end of the fourth week of the ensuing fall or spring semester.
-Grades themselves may not be appealed.
-Students may only appeal an inconsistent application of process or policy.
-The Dean of the College of Graduate and Professional Studies will consult with the Department Chairperson/Director and will establish an Appeal Committee of three faculty members - at least two of whom shall be from the department of the faculty member concerned, if possible.
-A Committee Chairperson will be appointed by the Dean of the College of Graduate and Professional Studies.
+The Dean will consult with the Department Chairperson/Director and will establish an Appeal Committee of three faculty members - at least two of whom shall be from the department of the faculty member concerned, if possible.
+A Committee Chairperson will be appointed by the Dean.
 The Committee Chairperson will notify the faculty member of the appeal and the composition of the Committee.